The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 The reason for organizing all conditions that define the equilibrium in such a way that the master system $\M_t$ includes some equations associated with period $t$ and other equations associated with period $t+1$ is to make it possible to seek a solution by solving, sequentially, the systems $\M_{T-1}$, $\ldots$, $\M_0$, \eqref{zze5ab}.
 This process requires organizing and connecting accordingly the unknowns that are being solved for, while keeping in mind that $\M_t$ is a system parameterized by $x\in\XXX$, $F\in\DB^\EEE$, and $u\in\EEE$.
 To be a bit more precise, when solving $\M_t$ the collection of functions $\q_{t+1, y,\tilde\csd,v}\phd$ and $\qq_{t+1,y,\tilde\csd,v}\phd$, for all possible choices of $y\in\XXX$, $\tilde\csd\in\DB^\EEE$ and $v\in\EEE$, are assumed given, while the unknowns are the functions (since $\M_t$ is parameterized by~$x$, $F$, and~$u$, so are also the unknowns) {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=3pt plus 1.5pt minus 1.5pt

 } We stress that $\q_{t,x,\csd,u}\phd$ and $\qq_{t,x,\csd,u}\phd$ map period-$t$ consumption into period-$t$ asset holdings, while $\pfc_{t,x,\csd}^{y,v}(u,\cdot)$ map period-$t$ consumption into period $t+1$ consumption, i.e., some of the unknowns are associated with period $t$, while other unknowns are associated with period $t+1$.
-Since every local (in time) system $\M_t$ has components that are forward-looking, the sequence $\M_{T-1}$, $\ldots$, $\M_0$, cannot be interpreted as a ``backward equation''~--- at least not in the way this term is commonly understood.
-In~addition, it does not appear possible to split $\M_{T-1}$, $\ldots$, $\M_0$, into two sequences that have the meaning of backward and forward equations, as in a coupled MFG system, for example.
-The main reason for this difficulty appears to be the price-agreement condition \eqref{zze5a}, which imposes a special interdependence between the agents' private optimal allocations and has no analog in the usual MFG formulation. \end{nit}
+This feature, together with the fact that $\M_t$ involves equations associated with two consecutive time periods, is compressed into the term ``time-interlaced.'' \end{nit}